Oregon 110980 Universal Aluminium Fixed Head with Nylium Trimmer Line ~ £17 online.

 I used just over 2 refills of fuel on the Husqvarna LK (About 35 to 40 mins running time at 6-8k revs) and did the full sweep and cull without snapping any of the 8 lines I had running at 7k or more revs as and when needed; in under an hour with around a turnaround time total of an hour and half give or take for refuelling and cooling of time/vibration reduction + refreshment taking.
-I had to just do a and traffic/passers by stoppage for safety + Social Distancing.)
+I had to also allow for traffic/passers by for safety + Social Distancing.)

-But cruised through most of the varying thickness of multiple materials; anything above 2 foot being taken in reducing swathes ran with a flower guard on and used at a 45 degree angle to avoid detritus and shredding spraying form the left side into the operator or any pedestrians and cars near by.
+But cruised through most of the varying thickness of multiple materials; anything above 2 foot being taken in reducing swathes ran with a flower guard on and used at a 45 degree angle to avoid detritus and material spraying from the left side into the operator or any pedestrians and cars near by.

 The only snags or pulls and clogs coming from the tall and thin but rope like grass gone to seed or pulls from fast running bramble.
 Both taken easily at a slower pace and with angle placed into it with the lines.